 The Linden, also known as the bee tree, has long been a pillar of community gathering.
-It’s a sacred tree, often planted in the center of villages, symbolizing love, fertility, marriage, peace, truth, and justice.
+Often planted in the center of villages, it symbolizes love, fertility, marriage, peace, truth, and justice.
 In Germanic folklore, it’s associated with the motherly goddess Freya.
 Due to its magnetic fragrance, it’s the tree of Aphrodite.
 Laima, the Baltic goddess of fate, also dwelled in its dark branches.
 And in the Christian tradition, the tree has strong ties to Mother Mary & Mary Magdalene through the Black Madonna, an icon who carries boundless compassion and miraculous healing.

 Linden Bakeshop honors its nature.

-Here, Black Lives Matter, women’s rights are human rights, and LGBTQ+ folks are equal.
+Here, Black Lives Matter, immigrants belong, women’s rights are human rights, and LGBTQ+ folks are equal.
 All bodies are cherished.
 Feminine Wisdom is embraced.
 The Earth is shown respect.
 Connection is the key.

-A portion of pop up profits are shared with Open Table Nashville, The Loveland Foundation, or mutual aid initiatives.
+All packaging is recyclable or compostable.
+Baked goods are made in a kitchen that composts.
+Ingredients come from high-quality suppliers and are sourced locally when possible.
+A portion of pop-up profits are shared with Open Table Nashville, The Loveland Foundation, or mutual aid initiatives.